Ganeshana Galate

 Ganeshana Galate is a 1995 Kannada film directed by Phani Ramachandra.
 J. M. Prahlad wrote the story, which uses Phani Ramachandra's favourite screen-title Ganesha.
 Shashikumar replaced Ananth Nag in the titular character.
+The film also stars Sithara while Ramesh Bhat plays a supporting role.

 The movie was based on the 1978 British movie The Odd Job.
-The movie was an inspiration for the 2013 Kannada movie Victory.
+The film was an inspiration for the 2013 Kannada film Victory.